helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 ## Polkadot People

 - **People to Parachain/Relay**
-    - There are many extrinsics like `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` (can be more) can initiate XCM transfers which will have info about source, destination, assets etc but event `parachainsystem.UpwardMessageSent` (when destination is Relay chain with `polkadotXcm.Attempted`) or `xcmpqueue.XcmpMessageSent` (when destination in System chain) would have message hash which would act as co-relation key.
-We have to find associated extrinsic with it as well.
+    - Exactly same as Collectives

 - **Parachain/Relay to People**
     - Listen for `messageQueue.processed`.
-Works for all XCM versions.
-Event have message id in it which might act as co-relation key.
+Works for all XCM versions. (need to check for corelation key)

 ### Caveat